sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 2:50pm, pitstop at the top of a hulk of a hill.
 Everyones finding their new limits, making so much progress up hills today.
 We're just next to a dilapidated farm, geese roaming free.

+3:55pm, almost at the water stop, solid riding for the whole hour.

 #### Sunday Afternoon — Château de Rambures to Beauvais

 Also coming soon™️